Skip to Main Content

 Alex Szewciw, PharmD

 Alex is a staff pharmacist in the Ambulatory Anticoagulation Clinic at Community Hospital.
-He is the preceptor for the Anticoagulation Clinic rotation.
+He is the preceptor for the Ambulatory Care longitudinal and Advanced Ambulatory Care rotation.
 Alex earned is Doctor of Pharmacy degree from Purdue University in 2010 and has been involved in multiple anticoagulation clinics since 2012.
 In addition to his experiences at Community Hospital, Alex has ample retail, Medication Therapy Management, clinical, and ambulatory experience.

 Noah White